Videos on Spirituality and the Brain

 5 The Sacred Body.
 Kundalini, Subtle bodies, Chi, Yoga, and the brain.
 1:44:00 (Close Captioned)

 Spirituality and the Brain 5 –This lecture in neurotheology focuses on spiritual teachings about the body by neuroscientist Todd Murphy.
-Starting with an hypothesis (only an hypothesis; there is no evidence as yet) about Kundalini and how it projects our states of consciousness into our bodies, it also looks at the neural basis for Subtle bodies.
+Starting with a hypothesis (only a hypothesis; there is no evidence as yet) about Kundalini and how it projects our states of consciousness into our bodies, it also looks at the neural basis for Subtle bodies.
 There is also a brief discussion of Chi and Yoga.
 This talk is given by Todd Murphy, inventor of the 8 Coil Shakti (similar to the Persinger God Helmet) and the Shiva Neural stimulation system.

 6 Practical neurotheology – using Neuroscience for prayer and meditation 1:32:00 (Close Captioned)

 Spirituality and the Brain 6 – The lecture by neuroscientist and author Todd Murphy (developer of the 8 Coil Shakti and The Shiva Neural Stimulation system), discusses how to apply neuroscience to your own spiritual process.
 It looks at common altered-state experiences, like the ‘sensed presence’, deja vu, tingly sensations, and others.
 It also looks at how to choose spiritual practices (by looking at ‘temporal lobe signs’ (also called Complex Partial Epileptic Signs) as well as using a high-tech method; complex magnetic neural stimulation.
-It features a discussion of the Persinger “God Helmet” (actually the “Koren Helmet”) and the future of spirituality.
+This video also features a discussion of the Persinger “God Helmet” (actually the “Koren Helmet”) and the future of spirituality.

 Lynne McTaggart’s God Helmet discussion with Todd Murphy, 2006 50:00 (Close Captioned)